 The app supports HomeAssistant MQTT auto discovery, so the volume control will automatically appear as number (slider) entities, and mute as switches.

-You can configure five things:
+You can configure a few simple things:

 - Port number: The MQTT broker’s port number – the default is 1883.
-This field is required.

 - Username: If you need a username to log on to your MQTT broker.